 No, we all have to start somewhere.
-The All Levels classes are suitable for beginners – there are resting postures for whenever your body needs to take a break.
+We have both Beginners classes, which are specifically targeted to those starting their yoga journey and Open classes are also suitable for beginners – there are resting postures for whenever your body needs to take a break.
 Each part of the sequence will be clearly explained.
-If you have questions or want any further guidance, you can always ask Vicky at the end of the practice.
+If you have questions or want any further guidance, you can always ask any of your teachers at the end of the practice.

 Isn’t yoga for girls?